niuers/Distributed-System-Design-Review/Stream Processing.md

 # Overview
 1. The problem with daily batch processes is that changes in the input are only reflected in the output a day later, which is too slow for many impatient users.
 2. we will look at event streams as a data management mechanism: the unbounded, incrementally processed counterpart to the batch data we saw in the last chapter
+3. stream processing is very much like the batch processing, but done continuously on unbounded (never- ending) streams rather than on a fixed-size input.
+From this perspective, message brokers and event logs serve as the streaming equivalent of a filesystem
+4.

 # Transmitting Event Stream
 1. When the input is a file (a sequence of bytes), the first processing step is usually to parse it into a sequence of records.
 In a stream processing context, a record is more commonly known as an event, but it is essentially the same thing: a small, self- contained, immutable object containing the details of something that happened at some point in time.
+2.
-2. in streaming terminology, an event is generated once by a producer (also known as a publisher or sender), and then potentially processed by multiple con‐ sumers (subscribers or recipients
+3. in streaming terminology, an event is generated once by a producer (also known as a publisher or sender), and then potentially processed by multiple con‐ sumers (subscribers or recipients
-3. In a filesystem, a filename identifies a set of  related records; in a streaming system, related events are usually grouped together into a topic or stream.
+4. In a filesystem, a filename identifies a set of  related records; in a streaming system, related events are usually grouped together into a topic or stream.
-4. in principle, a file or database is sufficient to connect producers and consumers: a producer writes every event that it generates to the datastore, and each consumer periodically polls the datastore to check for events that have appeared since it last ran.
+5. in principle, a file or database is sufficient to connect producers and consumers: a producer writes every event that it generates to the datastore, and each consumer periodically polls the datastore to check for events that have appeared since it last ran.
-5. However, when moving toward continual processing with low delays, polling becomes expensive if the datastore is not designed for this kind of usage.
+6. However, when moving toward continual processing with low delays, polling becomes expensive if the datastore is not designed for this kind of usage.
 The more often you poll, the lower the percentage of requests that return new events, and thus the higher the overheads become.
 Instead, it is better for consumers to be notified when new events appear.
-6.
+7.
 ## Messaging Systems
 1. A common approach for notifying consumers about new events is to use a messaging system: a producer sends a message containing the event, which is then pushed to consumers.
 2. A direct communication channel like a Unix pipe or TCP connection between pro‐ ducer and consumer would be a simple way of implementing a messaging system